 You add geodatabase annotation to ArcGIS Pro as you add other data.
 Annotation appears with other geographic data in the Contents pane and is drawn according to its order.
 Annotation is different from simple point, line, and polygon features because each annotation feature stores information about how it is symbolized.
-To change the database symbology of annotation, you can either use the Catalog pane or the editing tools.
+To change the database symbology of annotation, you can use either the Catalog pane or the editing tools.
 You can optionally display the annotation geometry by checking the Draw the annotation geometry check box in the Symbology pane.
-It is sometimes useful to display the text path of the annotation features for quality assurance workflows.
+You can display the text path of the annotation features for quality assurance workflows.

 To temporarily change the symbology of geodatabase annotation, you can use symbol substitution, which saves the changes to symbology in the current map but does not affect the display of annotation in other maps.

-When displaying geodatabase annotation with other layers, it can be useful to apply variable-depth masking to hide parts of layers that are drawn under the annotation.
+When displaying geodatabase annotation with other layers, you can apply variable-depth masking to hide parts of layers that are drawn under the annotation.